2025-ilaria/project-/sparql-queries.md

 **📊 Results**
 In this case, the description was richer compared to Teatro Massimo.

-## 3️⃣ Investigating for the properties in other theatres
+## Query 3️⃣: Investigating for the properties in other theatres
 Other than comparing to a specific theatre, we checked for the properties generally used to describe a “teatro” in ArCo:

 ```sparql